 EDU 4450 Foundations of Vocational Education 2 s.h.

 Principles of vocational education; understanding the learning process in the vocational education classroom, particularly as applied to work-based learning; working with individual differences (developmental, cultural, motivational) as students are guided to increasingly complex work-based learning.
+Prerequisites: EDU 3120, EDU 3300, and admission to the Teacher Education Program.

-EDU 4470 Theory and Techniques of Science Instruction: Elementary School 1 s.h.
+EDU 4470 Theory and Techniques of Science Instruction: Elementary School